When to begin Complementary Feeding (weaning)

 Make breakfast meals with cereal, fruit, and milk or plain live yogurt.

-Give soft finger foods alongside mashed or pureed foods for your baby to play with, taste and learn to like different food textures and tastes.
-Remember to smile and keep smiling encouragement especially if you are offering a new taste or texture.
+Give soft finger foods alongside mashed or pureed foods for your baby to play with, taste, learn to recognise and learn to like different food textures and tastes.
+Remember to smile and keep smiling encouragement especially when you are offering a new taste or texture.

 When to introduce lumps